rust-lang/prev.rust-lang.org/faq.md

 You can see a [full list of `Deref` implementations](https://doc.rust-lang.org/stable/std/ops/trait.Deref.html#implementors) for the standard library in the documentation.

-## Stability
+### Stability

 #### Can I use unstable features in the beta or stable channel?

 No, you cannot.
 Rust works hard to provide strong guarantees about the stability of the APIs provided on the beta and stable channels.
 When something is unstable, it means that we can't provide those guarantees for it yet, and don't want people relying on it staying the same.
 This gives us the opportunity to try changes in the wild on the nightly channel, while still maintaining strong guarantees for people seeking stability.

-Things stabilize all the time, and the beta and stable channels update every six weeks, so if you're waiting for a feature to be available without using the nightly channel, it should hopefully happen quickly.
+Things stabilize all the time, and the beta and stable channels update every six weeks.
+If you're waiting for a feature to be available without using the nightly channel, it should hopefully be available soon.

-## Strings
+### Strings

 #### How can I convert a `String` or `Vec<T>` to a slice (`&str` and `&[T]`)?

-Using Deref coercions `Strings` and `Vec`s will automatically coerce to their respective slices when passed by reference with `&` or `& mut`.
+Using Deref coercions, `Strings` and `Vec`s will automatically coerce to their respective slices when passed by reference with `&` or `& mut`.

 #### How can I convert from `&str` to `String` or the other way around?